OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 - password - password to keystore, you can find it in app code, where keystore is open
 - providerpath - BouncyCastle Provider jar location, you can download it from [The Legion of the Bouncy Castle](https://www.bouncycastle.org/latest_releases.html "https://www.bouncycastle.org/latest_releases.html")
 - proxy.cer - your proxy's certificate
-- aliascert - unique value which will be used as alias for your proxy's certificate
+- aliascert - Unique value which will be used as alias for your proxy's certificate.

 To add your proxy's certificate use the following command: